 Lubricate load chain before operating hoist.
-See paragraph 4.3 a.
+See paragraph 4.3

+- a.
 On hook suspended hoists, select a suitable overhead support in area hoist is to be used (one capable of holding weight of hoist and its rated load) and hang up hoist.
 Be certain upper hook is firmly seated in center of hook saddle.
 Upper hook is equipped with a spring type hook latch; it may be necessary to remove latch to attach hook to support.
-Replace latch after hoist is installed.
+Replace latch after hoist is installed. - b.

-b.
 On lug suspended hoists, select a suitable overhead support in area hoist is to be used (one capable of holding weight of hoist and its rated load).
-Mount hoist using through bolts, of appropriate size, to fit mounting holes in suspension lug at top of hoist frame.
+Mount hoist using thru bolts, of appropriate size, to fit mounting holes in suspension lug at top of hoist frame.
 (See table below.)
 The structure used to suspend hoist must be of sufficient strength to withstand reasonable forces to which hoist and support may be subjected.
-Hoist must be aligned with load to avoid side pulls.

-c.
-On lug suspended hoists, the suspension lug is factory oriented to cross mount the hoist.
-This is the recommended orientation.
-To rotate the lug 90° for parallel mounting, follow instructions below:
+Hoist must be aligned with load to avoid side pulls. - c.
+On lug suspended hoists, the suspension lug is installed for cross mounting, the recommended condition.
+To rotate hoist 90° for parallel mounting (a special condition), follow instructions below: - (1) On 1/4 thru 1 ton hoists loosen set screw, rotate hoists in 90° increments and tighten set screw. - (2) On 2 ton hoists, remove hex socket head screw in lower lock plate.

-(1) On 1/4 through 1 ton hoists, remove the two screws securing the anti-rotation bracket and remove the bracket.
-Rotate the suspension lug in 90° increments.
-Reinstall the anti-rotation bracket and secure with two screws and lock washers.

-(2) On 2 ton hoists, remove hex socket head screw in lower lock plate.
 Remove lower lock plate.
-Rotate suspension lug to selected position and replace lock plate and hex socket head screw.

-(3) On 3 ton hoists, the hanger bracket must first be removed from the hoist to provide access to suspension nut per Section VII, par.
+Rotate suspension lug to selected position and replace lock plate and hex socket head screw. - (3) On 3 ton hoists, the hanger bracket must first be removed from the hoist to provide access to suspension nut per Section VII, par.
 7-2. a.
 (4) and figures 7-2 and 7-3.
 To remove lug bolt, follow instructions in Section VII, par.
 7-3. b.
 (3).
 With bolt removed lift lug from hanger and reposition as desired.
 The lug is located and prevented from turning by integral lugs on adjacent surfaces of the lug and the hanger.
 Reinstall suspension bolt, spherical washers and nut.
 Align hole in nut and suspension bolt.
-Reassemble hanger bracket to hoist.
+Reassemble hanger bracket to hoist. - d.

-d.
 On rigid mount trolley suspended hoists, the trolley side plates must be properly spaced so trolley will fit I-beam on which hoist will operate.
-Adjustment for various I-beam sizes is accomplished by rearrangement of spacer washers on through bolts which connect trolley side plates to suspension lug on hoist.
-Refer to instruction sheet furnished with Budgit Rigid Mount Trolleys for complete instructions.
+Adjustment for various I-beam sizes is accomplished by rearrangement of spacer washers on thru bolts which connect trolley side plates to suspension lug on hoist.
+Refer to instruction sheet furnished with Yale Rigid Mount Trolleys for complete instructions.